-An important exception to the rules governing the settlement of debt for below-market consideration exists when debt-for-debt refinancing, it is the principal amount of the new debt, not its fair market value, that is used to measure whether there has been a forgiveness.
+An important exception to the rules governing the settlement of debt for below-market consideration exists when debt-for-debt refinancing occurs.
+In a debt-for-debt refinancing, it is the principal amount of the new debt, not its fair market value, that is used to measure whether there has been a forgiveness.
 This rule facilitates a replacement of short-term debt with long-term debt, or other debt-for-debt restructurings without debt forgiveness consequences.
 In contrast, in a debt-for-share conversion, the fair market value of the shares issued to settle the debt is generally used to measure the debt forgiveness consequences.